-Radioactivity units used throughout this report are becquerels (Bq), millibecquerels (mBq = 10^{-3} Bq) and microbecquerels (μBq = 10^{-6} Bq).
+Radioactivity units used throughout this report are becquerels (Bq), millibecquerels (mBq = $10^{-3}$ Bq) and microbecquerels (μBq = $10^{-6}$ Bq).
 One becquerel is defined as one nuclear transformation per second.

-We report standard deviations from annual means, including natural, daily, and seasonal variations.
+We report annual means and standard deviations of the distributions, including natural, daily, and seasonal variations.
 The measurement uncertainties of individual results are significantly smaller.